emilsw/ew/index.md

 Tommorow, approximately the same amount of visitors won’t buy either.

-You are missing a lot of opportunities and if you only keep investing the money just in acquiring more traffic, this gap of missed opportunities just increases.
+You are missing a lot of opportunities and if you only keep investing money just in acquiring more traffic, this gap of missed opportunities just increases.

 &nbsp;